verilylifesciences/medtimeline/README.md

 [See the online demo here!](https://verilylifesciences.github.io/medtimeline/) This demo was automatically built using ./build_demo.sh

-## Disclaimer
-This is not an official Verily product.

 ## About MedTimeLine

 MedTimeLine is a web application to help clinicians view how a patient's status is changing over time.
 It uses the [SMART on FHIR API](http://docs.smarthealthit.org/) to pull values for clinical concepts for a patient, then graphs the values measured for that concept as a time series within a single card.
 Users can customize the timelines they view by dragging and dropping cards to different places on the screen, adding text annotations, dragging in new clinical concepts, and changing the timeframe of the visualized data.

+This code was originally built by Verily in collaboration with Boston Children’s Hospital to improve the efficiency of tracking infectious disease data.
+You can read more about the original instance on the Verily blog.

+## Disclaimer
+Verily is not responsible for changes to the code or IFU beyond Verily’s original submission: MedTimeLine v1.0.1.0, commit number 3f17565ee6549a97b9be164c1eeb19be174e7e07.

 ## Quick Start Demo
 1. Clone this repository.